 I found that the livestock type and capacity of the structures could reliably be determined by viewing historical aerial photos.
-I was able to locate historical Valtus aerial imagery from 1999-2003 for the operation.
-This image provides a clear view of the operation between those years, and the facilities that existed at the time.
-The image includes the 3 southern barns, the north barn, and the east barn.
-These match the existing facilities that were included in the application (see Appendix B).
+I was able to locate historical imagery from 1999-2003.
+This image provides a clear view of the operation, and the facilities all existed at that time and are still present in other later images matching the existing facilities listed in the application (see Appendix A).